brown and rainbow trout in very good numbers and some of which

 as the canals also hold a good population of small white bait

 that make up a good part of the trout's diet.
 Bait fishing

 There is easy access to large

-stretches of the canals as the highways follow them from many
+stretches of the canals as the roads follow the canal banks for many

 and cast a line with a reasonable hope of success.